charles-achilefu/r3stack/README.md

 - 'azk restart r3stack --rebuild'

 #### Client-side development
-- `azk shell r3stack -- npm run start:dev`
+- `azk shell r3stack -- npm run dev`
 - http://r3stack.dev.azk.io

 Rebuilds the client code in-memory & uses hot module reload so you can develop more efficiently!

 #### Server-side development
-- `azk shell r3stack -- npm run start`
+- `azk shell r3stack -- npm run prod`
 - http://r3stack.dev.azk.io
 - If you edit any client or universal files, run `azk shell r3stack -- npm run build` to rebuild & serve the bundle

-This mode is great because you can make changes to the server ***without having to recompile the client code*** That means you only wait for the server to restart!
+This mode is great because you can make changes to the server ***without having to recompile the client code.***
+That means you only wait for the server to restart!
 GAME CHANGER!

 ##Database development